Dallara F191

-The Dallara F191 was a Formula One car designed by Gian Paolo Dallara and Nigel Cowperthwaite for use by the BMS Scuderia Italia team during the 1991 Formula One season.
+The Dallara F191 was a Formula One car designed by Giampaolo Dallara and Nigel Cowperthwaite for use by the BMS Scuderia Italia team during the 1991 Formula One season.
+The car was powered by the Judd V10 engine and ran on Pirelli tyres.
 Its best finish was at the San Marino Grand Prix when JJ Lehto drove it to third place.

-Development
+Design and development

-The Dallara F191 car was designed by Gian Paolo Dallara and Nigel Cowperthwaite and was an entirely new albeit conventional car rather than simply a development of the previous year's car.
+The Dallara F191 car was designed for the BMS Scuderia Italia team by Giampaolo Dallara and Nigel Cowperthwaite and was an entirely new albeit conventional car rather than simply a development of the previous year's car.
+The Cosworth DFR from 1990 was discarded and instead an exclusive supply of Judd V10 engines was sourced from Engine Developments Limited.
+The new engine, which weighed 137 kg and was thus similar to the Ilmor 2175 V10 used by fellow Formula 1 team, Leyton House, was developed by John Judd and generated plenty of power.
+At the start of the year it was achieving 660 bhp and by the end of the season it was putting out over 700 bhp.

+The car's monocoque chassis was of carbon fibre and provided with a six-speed transverse gearbox developed by Dallara.
+The F191 was configured with double wishbone pushrod suspension having inboard dampers.
+Brakes were by Brembo with Carbone Industrie pads.
+The steering was designed in house by Dallara and the car ran on Pirelli tyres.
+These proved to be quite variable, with grip deteriorating inconsistently across a race distance.
+The wheelbase of the chassis was 2950 mm, the front track was 1805 mm while the rear track was 1675 mm.
+The capacity of the fuel tank was 210 L and fuel and oil was supplied by Agip.
+The overall weight of the car was 505 kg.
 Like the cars of most other teams, the F191 had a high nose configuration.

-The Cosworth DFR from 1990 was discarded and instead an exclusive supply of Judd V10 engines was sourced from Engine Developments Limited.
-The new engine, developed by John Judd, generated plenty of power; at the start of the year it was achieving 660 bhp and by the end of the season it was putting out over 700 bhp.
+The F191 was presented in a red colour, with a white band running horizontally along the engine cover.
+It carried sponsorship from cigarette brand Marlboro, Fin-Eco, the fuel concern Agip and Lucchini's own steel manufacturing concern.